Geometry-Preserving Neural Architectures on Manifolds with Boundary: Intermediate Augmented Architectures

-\subsection{Intermediate Augmented Architectures}
+\section{Intermediate Augmented Architectures}

-To construct geometry-preserving architectures, we adopt the perspective of neural Ordinary Differential Equations (neural ODEs) \cite{chen2018neural}, which view deep networks as discretizations of continuous-time dynamical systems.
+To construct geometry-preserving architectures, we adopt the perspective of neural Ordinary Differential Equations (neural ODEs) \citep{chen2018neural}, which view deep networks as discretizations of continuous-time dynamical systems.
 This viewpoint provides a principled framework for designing architectures that respect geometric structure.
 In particular, by leveraging classes of dynamical systems whose flows are known to preserve prescribed constraint sets, we can derive neural architectures that inherit these invariance properties by construction, rather than enforcing them post hoc.
-We first review the idea of neural ODEs.

-\paragraph{Neural ODEs.} Let $T \ge 0$, and let $f_\theta : [0,T] \times \mathbb{R}^d \rightarrow \mathbb{R}^d$ be a vector field parameterized by $\theta \in \Theta$, a class of weight parameters.
+\textbf{Neural ODEs.} Let $T \ge 0$, and let $f_\theta : [0,T] \times \mathbb{R}^d \rightarrow \mathbb{R}^d$ be a vector field parameterized by $\theta \in \Theta$, a class of weight parameters.
 A neural ODE is defined by

 Neural ODEs can be interpreted as the infinite-depth limit of residual networks (ResNets) via a forward Euler discretization of \eqref{eq:neuralode},